LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 * `state`: Should be `CLOSE` in order to close the dialog

-* `closedCause`: Describe why the dialog was closed, mainly used by LiveEngage and Bots.
+* `closedCause`: Describe why the dialog was closed, mainly used by Conversational Cloud and Bots.
 Use `Closed by consumer` when closing the conversation from the consumer side.

 **Note**